lichengxue/wham/mse_vignettes/Vignettes.md

 }
 ````

-#### 2. Generate basic information
+### 2. Generate basic information
-The operating model is generated based on user-specified biological and fishery information
+The operating model is generated based on user-specified biological and fishery information.
+Here it is worthnoting that the longer burn-in/feedback period you set, the longer runtime it may take to generate your operating model.The "generate_basic_info" function is used to create a list of biological and fishery information that can be used for generating a wham input.
+This function is designed for the users who don't have an ASAP3.dat file (wham is designed to take an ASAP3.dat file as input, if you have an existing ASAP3.dat file, you can skip this step).
+Users can define the type of fish life history, lifespan, length-at-age, weight-at-age, maturity-at-age.
+Users can also set fleet information, survey information, and fishing history.
 ```r
 year_start  <- 2013  # starting year in the burn-in period
 year_end    <- 2022  # end year in the burn-in period